neelakshi-choudary/automationTesting/README.md

 Framework: TestNG
 IDE: Eclipse

 Note: Automation files to be found in Java Project1/src/com/tng/demotest/Test1.java in src folder.

-My machine had some environment configuration issues, Please verify the code.
+I have executed the code in my local machine using command prompt arguments.
+My machine had some environment configuration issues, Please verify the code from Java Project1/src/com/tng/demotest/Test1.java